josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 ## Structural directive shorthand

 The asterisk, `*`,  syntax on a structural directive, such as `*ngIf`, is shorthand that Angular interprets into a longer form.
-Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that surrounds the host element and its descendants.
+Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that surrounds the host element and the associated descendants.

-The following is an example of `*ngIf` that displays the hero's name if `hero` exists:
+The following is an example of `*ngIf` that displays the name of the hero if `hero` exists:

 <code-example header="src/app/app.component.html (asterisk)" path="structural-directives/src/app/app.component.html" region="asterisk"></code-example>

 The `*ngIf` directive moves to the `<ng-template>` where it becomes a property binding in square brackets, `[ngIf]`.
-The rest of the `<div>`, including its class attribute, moves inside the `<ng-template>`.
+The rest of the `<div>`, including the associated class attribute, moves inside the `<ng-template>`.

 <code-example header="src/app/app.component.html (ngif-template)" path="structural-directives/src/app/app.component.html" region="ngif-template"></code-example>